-\emph{Coupled ABS}--- Once we have set the length scales of the system, we move on and study the Andreev bound state spectrum by computing the local density of states (LDOS) along a section on the normal central part of the Josephson junction as a function of $\phi$.
-Due to the large size of the discrete system [$\text{dim}(\mathcal{H})\sim 10^5$], we make use of recursive Green's functions (GFs) methods~\cite{MacKinnon1985} and express the LDOS in terms of the imaginary part of the advanced GF along the normal part N, namely
+Once we have set the length scales of the system, we move on and study the Andreev bound state spectrum by computing the density of states (DOS) along a section on the normal central part of the Josephson junction as a function of $\phi$.
+Due to the large size of the discrete system [$\text{dim}(\mathcal{H})\sim 10^5$], we make use of recursive Green's functions (GFs) methods~\cite{MacKinnon1985} and express the DOS in terms of the imaginary part of the advanced GF along the normal part N, namely